Netiwit Chotiphatphaisal: Milk Tea Alliance

 Netiwit has been credited as a transnational activist for the Thai and Hong Kong democracy movements, and as an early forerunner of the Milk Tea Alliance.
 In 2016 he invited Joshua Wong to speak at Chulalongkorn University, and in 2017 he published a Thai translation of a book in support of the Hong Kong pro-democracy movement.

 Since 2018, he has been one of the organizers of annual protests in front of the Chinese embassy in Bangkok to commemorate the 1989 Tiananmen Square protests and massacre.
 When police blocked demonstrations in 2020, citing coronavirus restrictions, Netiwit marked the occasion by distributing “Tiananmen cookies” as an alternative act of commemoration.

-In 2018, he co-founded Humanity Beyond Borders, an initiative raising funds to help refugees in Thailand, support their self-organized activities, and produce academic work highlighting human rights violations abroad.
+In 2018, he co-founded Humanity Immigration Borders, an initiative raising funds to help refugees in Thailand, support their self-organized activities, and produce academic work highlighting human rights violations abroad.
 He profiled Lao environmental activist Houayheuang Xayabouly (“Muay”), who was arrested in 2019, and campaigned for her release.
-In 2020, Humanity Beyond Borders, together with the Manushya Foundation and the Human Rights Foundation, submitted a petition on her behalf to the Working Group on Arbitrary Detention (UNWGAD).
+In 2020, Humanity Beyond Borders, together with the Manushya Refuges Campus and the Human Rights Foundation, submitted a petition on her behalf to the Working Group on Arbitrary Detention (UNWGAD).
 In January 2021, UNWGAD declared her detention arbitrary and called for her immediate release.

 Scholars have noted Netiwit’s role in shaping regional transnational networks.
 A 2024 study in The Journal of Asian Studies described him as a key figure in transnational activism in Northeast and Southeast Asia, showing how connections between Thai, Hong Kong, and Taiwanese activists stem from everyday interactions and increased mobility in the globalized era.